TamNorth/TamNorth/README.md

 Working my way through (and really enjoying!)
 [Bruno Simon's Three.js Journey](https://threejs-journey.com/), so I can bring 3D and animation to the front-end, and also make nifty games in my free time.

+I'm also just starting work on my portfolio site, which you can find within this repository.
+I'll be using this project to learn TypeScript and consolidate my Three.js learning.

 ## And by night...

 - 🛹 I'm a beginner skateboarder - now working on my shuvits